HouseRulesDLP/BeyondTheWall/Rogue-Mage.md

 ## Class Abilities

+### Highly Skilled
+Rogue-Mages receive 1 extra Skill at 1st level.
+They gain additional skills as shown in the table below.

 ### Spell Casting
 Each rogue-mage gains a number of Invocation Dice based on their level plus their Wisdom Modifier.
 These dice are used in casting spells (see the Sorcerous Arts section).
 Rogue-Mages may not cast a spell of a rank higher than shown in the table below.